Tips for Taps Blog

 How To Get Rid of Black Slime on Your Fixtures

 Although black slime may have a few other causes (i.e. oxidizing pipes or dissolving rubber seals in your water heater), iron- and manganese-related bacteria are the common culprits (especially in homes supplied by a private well).

-Once you’ve confidently identified the presence of iron- or manganese-related bacteria, it’s time to solve the problem once and for all.
+Once you’ve confidently identified the presence of iron- or manganese-related bacteria through testing, it’s time to solve the problem once and for all.
 Unfortunately, online research often points you toward temporary treatment measures, rather than lasting fixes.
 The temporary “fixes,” such as replacing pipes and regularly cleaning the affected area, will cost you time and money–but will not solve the problem.
 Because the root of the problem stems from the water supply itself, you must focus your attention there (i.e. the cause) rather than the slime (i.e the effect).